 There are a couple of tricks to making your grilled pizza dinner come together without a hitch and I wanted to share them with you.
 So read on and watch for each installment of this series.

-Prep has got to be the most important thing you can do before you ever light your grill.
+Prep is the most important thing you can do before you ever light your grill.

 Make your homemade pizza dough

 The pizza crust is the star of the show!

 Prepare your dough early in the day or even the day before and refrigerate it so all you need to do is let it come to room temperature before you roll it out.

 You don't want to be sitting around waiting for the dough to rise while everyone is sitting around waiting to eat.